VCHS Student Handbook

 Discipline is most effective when it deals directly with the problem at the time and place it occurs.
 Therefore, before seeking outside assistance, teachers will first use all their resources to create a change of behavior in the classroom.
 When the teacher has made every effort to bring about positive behavioral change and has been unsuccessful, the student will be referred to the administration.
 At that point, the administration will decide what further action will be taken.

 Disciplinary action, when necessary, will be firm, fair, and consistent so as to be the most effective in changing student behavior.
-In determining the appropriate disciplinary action, school personnel authorized to impose disciplinary penalties will consider the following:

 • The nature of the offense and the circumstances that led to the offense